 Sequence Items – this is the timeline of Sequence points.
 Advancing the Sequence will move to the next Sequence Point.
 The Sequence point highlighted in green is the currently selected Sequence point that is being edited in the Sequence Item Editor.
 Use the green plus button between sequence points to add new sequence points.

 The Sequence Item Editor.
 This lets you choose which graphics should be in at this point in time along the sequence.
 Each graphic you have defined in your Scene will be available to select in this editor.
 Bring in a graphic by clicking the IN button.
 You can then select the data you want to visualise on that graphic, along with more advanced options by clicking the ‘More’ button.
+Use the lightning bolt icon to toggle whether changes in data should automatically update when this graphic is in.

 The Embedded Preview (if enabled).
 At the top of the preview you can manually choose what preview camera to switch to (the preview camera switches automatically when editing a particular graphic).
 Below the preview are playout buttons so you can animate through the sequence from start to finish, visualising the in and out and updating animations for each graphic.